zubinchopra/portaldocs/portal-sdk/templates/top-extensions-sharing-pde.md

 # Sharing your PDE with other teams

 ## Overview

 Extensions can be used by other extensions within the Portal.
-There are extensions that the Ibiza team makes  available to developers, and developers are also encouraged to share extensions as appropriate.
+There are extensions that the Ibiza team makes  available to developers, and other teams and developers are also encouraged to share extensions as appropriate.

-Extensions and blades are shared by means of packaging them as NuGet packages that are  made available to the developer in the Visual Studio IDE and the CoreXT IDE.
+Extensions and blades are shared by means of packaging them as NuGet packages that are  made available in the Visual Studio IDE and the CoreXT IDE,  although it is possible to access a NuGet package from other IDE's.

 An extension can refer to another extension's NuGet packages in order to invoke its blades or parts at runtime.

- It is possible to access a NuGet package from other IDE's.
-For more information, see []().
-For more information about sharing pde's, see portalfx-extensions-nuget-packages.md.
+ For more information about sharing pde's, see [portalfx-extensions-nuget-packages.md](portalfx-extensions-nuget-packages.md).
 Shared blades are typically dedicated to a specific function, like billing, monitoring, or  .
 Using a shared blade standardizes    across extensions, and improves blade performance within the Portal.